-Is it better to embed the list as a post or a sidebar?Your portable list looks and works equally well in a sidebar or as it’s own post.
+Is it better to embed the list as a post or a sidebar?Your portable list looks and works equally well in a sidebar or as its own post.
 Typically you have more space to play with on a post, but it still looks great in a 300px sidebar - if you need to put it in a more narrow space it will work fine but it probably won’t display with images.

-A post obviously allows you to add your own text context to the list, and is more “permanent”, resulting in better SEO for your site.
+A post obviously allows you to add your own text context to the list, and is more “permanent," resulting in better SEO for your site.

 What makes this different than a poll?
 There are lots of polling plug-ins that are super easy.Good question.
-And we have a good answer.

-It’s true that polls are great for asking a question that only has a handful of options for answers.
-But there are plenty of cases where a votable, self-ranking list gives a better “answer."
+Traditional polls are great for asking a question that only has a handful of options for answers.
+But there are plenty of cases where a votable, ordered list gives a better “answer."